- Written by Dr.Mehmet Demircioglu

 When can I stop sleeping upright?

-Many patients can begin reducing strict upright sleeping after the first 7 to 10 nights if the scalp is healing well and their clinic has not given a different instruction.
-I would not make this decision only by the calendar.
-I would look at swelling, scabbing, tenderness, and the area treated.
+Many people can begin reducing strict upright sleeping after the first 7 to 10 nights if the scalp is healing well and their clinic has not given a different instruction.
+This decision should not be made only by the calendar.
+Swelling, scabbing, tenderness, and the area treated all matter.

-Some patients need longer.
-If the crown was treated, if there is unusual tenderness, if scabs are heavy, or if the patient moves aggressively in sleep, I may recommend staying cautious a little longer.
+Some cases need longer.
+If the crown was treated, if there is unusual tenderness, if scabs are heavy, or if you move aggressively in sleep, staying cautious a little longer may be better.

 The same logic appears in recovery planning for work.
-Many patients need a protected first phase before social life feels normal again, and I often advise planning time off work after hair transplant with the visible healing period in mind.
+Many people need a protected first phase before social life feels normal again, and planning time off work after hair transplant around the visible healing period often helps.

-The safest answer is not always the fastest answer.
-The safest answer is the one that matches your healing.
+The right answer is not always the fastest answer.
+The right answer is the one that matches your healing.

 Can I sleep on my side after a hair transplant?